demisto/content-docs/docs/integrations/feeds.md

 * [DHS Feed](https://github.com/demisto/content/blob/master/Packs/FeedDHS/Integrations/DHS_Feed/DHS_Feed.yml)

 ## Commands
-Every Feed Integration will at minimum have three commands:
+Every Feed integration will at minimum have three commands:
 - `test-module` - this is the command that is run when the `Test` button in the configuration panel of an integration is clicked.
 - `<product-prefix>-get-indicators` - where `<product-prefix>` is replaced by the name of the Product or Vendor source providing the feed.
-So for example, if you were developing a feed integration for Microsoft Intune this command might be called `msintune-get-indicators`.
+So for example, if you were developing a feed integration for Microsoft Intune, this command might be called `msintune-get-indicators`.
 This command should fetch a limited number of indicators from the feed source and display them in the war room.
-- `fetch-indicators` - this command will initiate a request to the feed endpoint, format the data fetched from the endpoint to conform to Cortex XSOAR's expected input format and create new indicators.
+- `fetch-indicators` - this command will initiate a request to the feed endpoint, format the data fetched from the endpoint to conform to Cortex XSOAR's expected input format, and create new indicators.
 If the integration instance is configured to `Fetch indicators`, then this is the command that will be executed at the specified `Feed Fetch Interval`.

 ## API Command: demisto.createIndicators()
 Use the `demisto.createIndicators()` function  when the `fetch-indicators` command is executed.
-Let's look at an example `main()` from an existing Feed Integration.
+Let's look at an example `main()` from an existing Feed integration.
 ```python
 def main():
     params = demisto.params()